 - 1 T hot sauce

 - 3 1/2 lbs firm white fish (pollock and cod are great)

 - 5 cups shredded cabbage

-- On warm tortilla: spread ½ cup shredded cabbage, followed by fish, tomatoes, avocado, cilantro and spread with dressing.
+On a large lettuce leaf or warm tortilla: spread 1/2 cup shredded cabbage, followed by fish, tomatoes, avocado, cilantro and spread with dressing.